 Many surgeons and patients believe that formal outpatient physical therapy (OPT) is necessary in order to optimize the functional outcome of patients undergoing total hip arthroplasty (THA).
 Limited evidence currently exists to support this belief.
 The purpose of this prospective, randomized study was to determine the effect of formal OPT on the functional outcome of THA…

-…These findings suggest that formal OPT is not superior … Read the Rest
+…These findings suggest that formal OPT is not superior to prescribed, patient-directed home exercises.
+The value of formal OPT for all patients undergoing primary THA needs to be examined.
+Based on the findings of … Read the Rest

 Injections require less organization, planning and have less morbidity.

 Relieving postoperative pain is an extremely important part of what we do as orthopedic surgeons.
 We all want to minimize postoperative pain and most believe in regional anesthesia, multimodal analgesia and in acute pain services.
 I think there is overwhelming evidence for regional anesthesia for both hip and knee arthroplasty.
 There is a lower mortality rate and there are significant decreases in morbidity in terms of blood loss, nausea, vomiting, respiratory depression and deep vein thrombosis…

 Everyone has slightly different needs.
 There are some basic items almost everyone needs and then there are things that some people want and others just don’t need.

 Crutches – Normally crutches are supplied by the hospital.
 I used elbow crutches and they are much easier to use than normal under the arm crutches.
 Overseas hospitals use elbow crutches while US hospital still normally use old fashioned under the arm crutches.
 If you have to be on crutches for a long time, I would suggest getting a pair of elbow crutches or at least a pair of the more … Read the Rest